| Duration: | 10 Day(s) - 9 Night(s) |

 Accommodation: Luang Prabang Inn Hotel (Deluxe Room)

-Day 4: Luang Prabang to Xieng Khuang
+Day 4: Luang Prabang to Xieng Khouang

-Accommodation: Vansana Plain of Jard (Standard Room)
+Accommodation: Vansana Plain of Jars (Standard Room)

-Day 5: Plain of Jars and Cave
+Day 5: Plain of Jars & Cave Exploration

-Accommodation: Vansana Plain of Jard (Standard Room)
+Accommodation: Vansana Plain of Jars (Standard Room)

-Day 6: Xieng Khuang to Vang Vieng
+Day 6: Xieng Khouang to Vang Vieng

 Accommodation: Inthira Vang Vieng (Deluxe Room)